61850security/R-GoSV/README.md

 # R-GoSV

+# Update Status
+We are in the process of updating the current R-GoSV framework with addtional security mechanisms and document the updated framework as journal paper.
+We hope to release updated R-GoSV framework sometime during 2021.

+# Programs

 1. AES256_gcm_rgoose.c:
 	This program encrypts the GOOSE APDU data which is defined according to IEC 61850-8-2 using AES256-GCM encryption algorithm with 256 bit symmetric key and generates cipher text.
 The program  make use of openssl/hmac.h and openssl/evp.h libraries.